 Meetings!
 Arrrgghhh!
 Everybody hates meetings, right?
 But why?
 Usually, because they drag on and on and nothing seems to be solved or accomplished.
 But EOS L10 meetings are designed to keep the team focused on the most important priorities, hold each other accountable for things they’ve committed to and solve issues once and for all.

 EOS is built on six components – Vision, People, Data, Issues, Process and Traction.

 Vision.
 By painting the big picture and sharing the vision of MIS Solutions, Jennifer and Lliam have been able to get everyone in the organization on the same page with where we are and where we’re going.
 Our executive team defines our company’s yearly goals and quarterly “rocks” so we all know what we’re working towards.

 People.
 We have a keen focus on hiring the right people for the right positions within the company.
 Our people all share our Core Values which is why we’ve been able to build an awesome team.
-Our Core Values -- Get it Done, Do the Right Thing, Do What You Say, Be a Servant Leader and Be Passionate -- and our Why is what drives our business.
+Our Core Values -- Grow, Lead, Serve, Do -- and our Why is what drives our business.